 You can get into the test centre in a wheelchair

 One of the most popular questions asked by learner drivers is always concerning test centre routes.
 Most want to be able to practice routes so that they’re prepared for the road features that will crop up on their test.
 Unfortunately, the DVSA no longer publishes routes.
-This does, however, work in your favour in the long run as it forces you to prepare for the unexpected.
-All you have to do to prepare is make sure you’re comfortable with the road features surrounding your chosen test centre.
-For a better idea of what to expect, take a look at YouTube videos covering Middlesbrough example test routes and independent driving.
+If you've taken a driving course with a local instructor, however, this will work in your favour.
+They'll introduce you to the roads most likely to feature on your test—getting you to hone your skills until you're comfortable with most of the features surrounding Middlesbrough.
+For a better idea of what to expect, check out videos of Middlesbrough test routes on YouTube.

 If you’re anything at all like other learners, you’re probably wondering how other people have done on their tests.
 To take a look at how different ages, genders and locations play into pass rates, check out driving test pass rates.
 Alternatively, take a look below to see how learners at Middlesbrough test centre have performed in the last five years...